n0rthern-light/php-framework-independent-architecture/readme.md

 ### Completely framework independent architecture
 An modulit application with help of Hexagonal Architecture & DDD & Symfony framework.
+The purpose of this architecture is a very high scalability while remaining framework and dependency decoupled.

 ##### Concepts:
 - `core` directory contains only business logic, domain services, application services, repository declarations (interfaces) - each dependency is defined as interface at this stage.